mpampuch/docker-notes/README.md

 ```

 > [!WARNING]
 > The `EXPOSE` does not automatically publish the port on the host.
 It is just a form of documentation to tell us this container will eventually listen on port 3000.
 So later when you properly run this application inside a Docker container, you know that you should map a port on the host to port 3000 on the container.
-To expose a host port and listen to traffic on the container see [Publishing Ports](#Publishing-Ports).
+To expose a host port and listen to traffic on the container see the[Publishing Ports](#Publishing-Ports) section.

-> [!TIP]
-> You can map a port on the host to the port on these containers in the Dockerfile.

 ### `USER`